Q. Can I access my shelter with my car parked in the garage?

 A. It is possible for water to get in the unit.
 The shelter is not air tight.
 It is raised slightly and has a sloped finish to assist in preventing water runoff when washing out your garage.
 Simply wipe down the shelter if this should occur.

-Q. How long does it take to complete the installation?
+Q. How long does it take to complete installation?

 Q. Does the install leave a mess for us to clean up?

-A. The install teams do an excellent job in keeping the work area clean.
-Without fail, our customers always comment on how neat our installs teams leave the work area when they have completed the install?
+A. The install teams do an excellent job in keeping the work area clean and will be sure to leave the area better than they found it.